samsquire/ideas4/README.md

 If we store Outer in a tree and Inner in a tree, we can do a hash join where outer refers to an inner.

+# 64. Parallel linked iterators

+# 65. High zipper

+A special zipper across graph data structures that remembers the traversals from each value to every other value and allows you to refer to them.

+# 66.

 # Generating ideas
  * marketplace